 In the end, the personal destiny for each of us mortals is to become Godlike.
 From where we sit, this may seem impossible, but it isn't, given we're provided with much time to achieve this beyond our physical life on this world. ". . .
 This possibility of the attainment of divine perfection is the final and certain destiny of all mortals' eternal spiritual progress.9

 Meanwhile…we are here on earth, a world of great beauty that is in dire straits due to too many generations of individuals, social systems, and governments not meeting their destiny to contribute to the evolution of humankind and civilization within divine pattern.
-In closing, I would like to share a poem by Clistine Morningstar.
+In closing, I would like to share a poem by a dear friend of mine Clistine Morningstar (1934-2017).
 Her poem speaks of her destiny being deeply tied to Mother Earth's in a pattern of relationship and interdependence.

 Standing on the firm belly of my mother

 I'm anchored into mysteries way down beneath the dirt.